 Leash

-A leash helps to keep you connected to your sit down paddleboard, preventing it from drifting away in case of a fall or strong currents.
+A leash helps to keep you connected to your sit-down paddleboard, preventing it from drifting away in case of a fall or strong currents.
 Choose a leash that is suitable for your paddling environment and board type.
 A coiled leash is often preferred as it reduces drag and minimizes the chances of tangling.

 Waterproof Storage